moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 Geometric Context
 -----------------
 The second tab, labeled "Context", contains the geometric information necessary to conduct the calibration.

-Set the "Sensor configuration" to "Eye-in-hand", then select the appropriate frames.
-The "Sensor frame" is the camera optical frame (using the right-down-forward standard, as specified in `REP 103 <https://www.ros.org/reps/rep-0103.html>`_), the "Object frame" is the frame defined by the calibration target, which is called "handeye_target" by default, and the remaining frames are the robot links rigidly attached to the camera (the "End-effector frame") and the calibration target (the "Robot base frame"; although the target might not be literally "rigidly attached", it doesn't move in this frame).
+1. Set the "Sensor configuration" to "Eye-in-hand".
+2. The "Sensor frame" is the camera optical frame (using the right-down-forward standard, as specified in `REP 103 <https://www.ros.org/reps/rep-0103.html>`_).
+3. The "Object frame" is the frame defined by the calibration target, which is called "handeye_target" by default.
+4. The "End-effector frame" is the robot link rigidly attached to the camera.
+5. The "Robot base frame" is the frame in which the calibration target is stationary.

 .. image:: images/context_tab.png